tickets #113342

 In principle it certainly is possible, but in practice it seems like a bit of guesswork.

-Updated by wrosenauer almost 2 years ago
+Updated by wrosenauer over 2 years ago

 pjessen wrote: